gkovacs/js-object-pretty-print/README.md

 * 0.1.2 Add JSON output, create robust testing with Mocha, add minified version of the code
 * 0.1.3 Circular reference detection, option to print only the signature of functions
 * 0.1.4 Better processing of undefined or null values
+* 0.2.0 Fixed several bugs, including proper treatment of null and undefined values.
+The output for HTML now has the property names enclosed in quotes.